GUOYIBO/Capstone/README.md

 ## About The Project

-[My Pantryfridge](https://mypantryfridge.herokuapp.com/) is a web application  styling inspired by [UberEats](https://www.ubereats.com/).
+[My Pantryfridge](https://mypantryfridge.herokuapp.com/) is web application inspired by [UberEats](https://www.ubereats.com/) on styling.
+It is a management system allowing users to manage pantry and fridge items.

 ### Project Wiki